-‘processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of Personal Data, in particular where the data subject is a child.’
+‘processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and of the subject which require protection of Personal Data, in particular where the subject is a child.’
 Point (f) of the first subparagraph shall not apply to processing carried out by public authorities in the performance of their tasks.’

 Under Recital 47

-‘The legitimate interests of a controller, including those of a controller to which the Personal Data may be disclosed, or of a third party, may provide a legal basis for processing, provided that the interests or the fundamental rights and freedoms of the data subject are not overriding, taking into consideration the reasonable expectations of data subjects based on their relationship with the controller.’
+‘The legitimate interests of a controller, including those of a controller to which the Personal Data may be disclosed, or of a third party, may provide a legal basis for processing, provided that the interests or the fundamental rights and of the data subject are not overriding, taking into consideration the reasonable expectations of subjects based on their relationship with the controller.’

-Under the Data Protection Act and GDPR, there are six lawful circumstances that allow you to process personal data.
+Under the Data Protection Act and GDPR, there are six lawful circumstances that allow you to personal data.
 These are consent, contractual, legal obligation, vital interest, public task and legitimate interest.

-The Information Commissioner‘s Office gives an example of a finance company needing to track down a customer who has defaulted on their payment and moved away.
+The‘s Office gives an example of a finance company needing to track down a customer who has defaulted on their payment and moved away.